Point Defiance Park

 Metro Parks has been addressing critical infrastructure and programmatic needs at Point Defiance Park for years.

 - Viewpoint Upgrades Look for safety and usage improvements including slope stablilization, erosion control, paving and fencing.

 - Boathouse Facility Complex: Future capital improvements are in the works.

 - Marina Herring Pen: This project is to install a herring pen.

-- Boat Lift Improvements: Upgrades will be made to the grates, guide beams, lift enclosures, switches and other components.
+- Boat Lift Improvements: Upgrades are being made to the grates, guide beams, lift enclosures, switches and other components.

 - Greenhouse Relocation: The greenhouses once located in the park’s triangle, have been moved to a new location at the Tacoma Landfill.